Women's FA Community Shield

-The Women's FA Community Shield is an association football match in England.
-It is a national super cup, and the equivalent of the FA Community Shield in male football.
-It is the first competitive match of the football season.
-The match is competed between the champions of the FA Women's Super League and the winners of the Women's FA Cup.
-If the Super League champions also win the FA Cup, the Cup runners-up play the match.
+The Women's FA Community Shield was an association football competition in England.
+It was a national super cup, and the equivalent of the FA Community Shield in male football.
+It was the first competitive match of the football season.
+The match was contested between the champions of the FA Women's Premier League (FA Women's Super League in the 2020 edition) and the winners of the Women's FA Cup.
+When the league champions also won the FA Cup, the cup runners-up played the match.

-The first community shield match was played in 2000 and lasted until 2008.
-The competition was then revived in 2020.
+The first Community Shield was contested in 2000, and lasted for eight years until 2008.
+In 2020, the competition was briefly revived for one edition and then ceased to exist again.

 Inauguration

 The Football Association (The FA) held the first charity match in 2000 when Double winners Charlton drew against Arsenal at Craven Cottage and shared the trophy.
 All proceeds were donated to Breakthrough Breast Cancer charity.
 The Charity Shield (Community Shield since 2002) has been sponsored by Nationwide since its inauguration.

 The competition lasted until 2008 and was not contested for eleven years until the competition was revived by the FA in 2020.
 The match was billed as a double header after being scheduled at Wembley Stadium on the same day as the men's competition for the first time in history.